 2. Pushing a Cart

-While cycling the rider pushes the pedals with his feet and exerts a mechanical force that helps the cycle and the rider to move.
-A resistance force called air resistance force that acts in the direction opposite to the direction of motion tends to slow down the speed of the cycle.
+While cycling, the rider pushes the pedals with his feet and exerts a mechanical force that helps the cycle and the rider to move in the forward direction.
+A resistance force called air resistance force, that acts in the direction opposite to the direction of motion, tends to slow down the speed of the cycle.
 Considering the direction, the applied force and the air resistance force both are said to be horizontal forces.

-When a ball is hit by a football player it either moves by rolling over the surface of the earth or it is made to cover a curved path in the air.
+When a ball is hit by a football player, it either moves by rolling over the surface of the earth or it is made to cover a curved path in the air.
 In both cases, a horizontal force is said to be acting along with the motion of the ball.
-The horizontal force can be clearly seen when the ball rolls over the surface of the earth whereas, when the ball follows a curved path of motion, the components of the force are considered.
+The horizontal force can be clearly seen when the ball rolls over the surface of the earth.
 One of the components of the force applied is in the horizontal direction.
 This demonstrates the existence of horizontal force in nature.

 5. Pulling a Box